Loving County, Texas: Politics and government

 Since the 1988 election, early voting has accounted for at least 13.11% of votes in the county, with early voting accounting for a majority of the votes in the 1994 election with 53.54%, 1998 election with 50%, 2000 election with 74.36%, 2006 election with 58.89%, and 2020 election with 68.18%.
 The lowest voter turnout since the 1988 election was in the 2018 election with 49% and the highest in the 1990 election with 85.71%.
 The county had the highest voter turnout in Texas in the 1986 election.
 At some points in the county's history, the county had more registered voters than residents and precincts closed early to deny people the ability to vote.

 J. J. Combs was appointed as county judge by the county commission on September 6, 1893.
-Edna Reed Clayton DeWees served as sheriff in the county from 1946 to 1948, making her the first woman to be elected as sheriff in both the county and the state.
+Edna Reed Clayton DeWees served as sheriff in the county from 1946 to 1948, making her the first woman to be elected as a sheriff in Texas.

 The county judge is the highest elected official in the county and the position has been held by Skeet Jones since 2007.
 The Creager family once had family members who served as county judge, postmaster, sheriff, tax assessor, and county commission member.
 The Joneses are a political family in the county with members of the family controlling the positions of judge, clerk, attorney, and constable.
 The Jones family is a ranching family who moved to the county when Elgin "Punk" Jones and Mary Belle Jones built their ranch in 1953.
-Mary Belle stated in 1997 that she asked her husband, "how long are we going to live in this godforsaken place?".
 Punk served as the sheriff for 28 years and Mary Belle served as the chief appraiser.
-Skeet was arrested in 2022, with two other men, for stealing livestock.
+The top elected official of Loving County, Judge Skeet Jones, and three other individuals were arrested in 2022 for stealing livestock.

 In 2022, Sheriff Chris Busse reported that a ranch with 11 registered voters, including county commissioner Ysidro Renteria, had no inhabitants since 2008.

+Loving was one of only four counties in Texas to give a plurality of the vote to independent presidential candidate Ross Perot in 1992.